Horyus/vort_x/docs/contracts_intro.md

 sidebar_label: Introduction
 ---

+## Introduction

 The `contracts` section might be the most interesting one.
 Two main concepts to grasp, the contract `spec` and the contract `instance`.

-* The contract `spec` will be what defines a specific type of contract and is composed of the ABI and optionally the runtime bytecode
+* The contract `spec` will be what defines a specific type of contract and is composed of the ABI and optionally the runtime and deployment bytecode
 * The contract `instance` will be a live instance of a smart contract, linked to a contract spec, with which you will be able to make transaction calls, constant calls et fetch events.
+You need the `spec` of your contract before creating an instance.

 To refresh the data, each call is given a unique signature.
 Calling `getData(12)` and `getData(13)` will give two different signatures.
 Also, calling `getData(12)` at two different parts of your program will give you the same signature twice.

 Behind a call signature will be stored the result of the request, and some refreshing informations.
 All this can be easily accessed by the `VtxContract` class, defined in this documentation.

+## `VtxContract`

+### React

+To get a `VtxContract` instance inside your code in react, you can use the `withContracts` HOC.
+It will handle its creation in the store and will give you the instance in your props whenever it is ready.

+You can find more information [**here**](/ethvtx/docs/react_contract)

+## Behind the scene

 To refresh the data, two rules control the polling engine: